Complex projective hypersurfaces of general type: toward a conjecture of Green and Griffiths: Asymptotic characteristic and asymptotic cohomology

 Because it is elementarily checked that modulo ${\sf O}_n \big( \vert \ell \vert^{ \frac{ n( n+1)}{2}-1} \big)$, one has:

 we may equivalently replace the $\ell_i'$-determinants by the corresponding $\ell_i$-determinants in the formula of the theorem.
-Then for coherence between the above theorem and the computation of the Euler-Poincaré characteristic of $\mathcal{ E}_{ \kappa, m}^{ GG} T_X^*$ conducted independently in Section~3, it should be true that the sum of remainders attached to Schur bundles corresponds to the last remainder of the theorem on p.~\pageref{GG-characteristic}:
+Then for coherence between the above theorem and the computation of the Euler-Poincar\'e characteristic of $\mathcal{ E}_{ \kappa, m}^{ GG} T_X^*$ conducted independently in Section~3, it should be true that the sum of remainders attached to Schur bundles corresponds to the last remainder of Theorem~\ref{GG-characteristic}: